geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   Your storage needs will depend on the length of the inversion period, size of the inversion domain, and the inversion resolution.
   100GB is generally sufficient for a 1-week inversion (such as for the Permian Basin), and 5 TB will likely be enough for a 1-year inversion.

-  Storage costs will typically amount to USD $100 per month per TB of provisioned space.
+  Storage costs typically amount to USD $100 per month per TB of provisioned space.
-  See our advice on `Selecting storage volume size <minimizing-cost-tips.html#selectingStorageSize-label>`_ to help minimize storage fees.
+  See our `advice on selecting storage volume size <minimizing-cost-tips.html#selectingStorageSize-label>`__ to help minimize storage fees.

-  When your inversion is complete, you can :ref:`copy output data to S3 <s3storage-label>` and :ref:`terminate your EC2 instance <shutdown-label>` to avoid continued storage charges.
+  When your inversion is complete, consider :ref:`copying output data to S3 <s3storage-label>` and :ref:`terminating your EC2 instance <shutdown-label>` to avoid continued storage fees.

 **Then, just click on "Review and Launch".** You don't need to touch other options this time.
 This brings you to "Step 7: Review Instance Launch".
 Click on the Launch button again.